drveera/mgenie/modules/predixcan/qc-samples/readme.md

 First step in the pipeline is to check if the sex in the fam file and the sex determined using the genotypes are concordant.
 The discordant samples will be removed during the process. if you don't have chromosome X in the plink file or if you don't have sex information in the fam file, then use the argument `--skip-sex` otherwise your jobs will fail.

+## what the pipeline does?

+1. Checks if the sex info and genotype sex are same, if not, it removes the sample.
+2. it runs a heterozygosity test and removes the samples with F>0.2
+3. Then, it thins the plink file to 20,000 markers
+4. it runs IBD analysis, identifies related pairs, i.e. pairs with piHAT > 0.2 and removes one individual in the pair randomly.
+5. merges the analysis samples with the referrence samples. it first identifies only the common markers between two bim files, subset both the analysis samples and ref samples to only the common markers and merges them to single plink file
+6. the merged file is thinned to a random 30,000 markers
+7. runs PCA, plots the PC1 and PC2, then using the ref samples, it determines the center point, draws an ellipsoid with 8SD and removes the samples that lie outside this ellipsoid.
+8. repeats PCA only with the selected samples, so you can use these PCS as covariates in your analysis
+9. prepares the final plink file with only selected samples
+10. split the plink file in individual chromosomes, 1-22
+11. convert each chromosome file to vcf file
+12. bgzip and tabix index the vcf file
+13. these vcf.gz files can be uploaded straight to michigan server for imputation.